Financial Advice is Rarely a “One Size Fits All” for Women

 What about DIY investors, how can they benefit from getting a second opinion?

 If you want to know if you’re on the right track, a CFP® will be able to analyze your situation and offer a thumbs up if you’ve got all of your bases covered.
 If you don’t, they’ll give advice on you the gaps in your situation and offer advice on how you can make improvements like making sure your portfolio is optimized for tax efficiency, who wants to pay more than they have to in taxes?
 Also, that can identify areas where you may be leaving money on the table by being too conservative or missing out on your employer match.
 Advice specific to addressing risk is highly important.
 Wealth management isn’t about just investing to build and grow your portfolio.
-It’s about asset protection too.
+It’s about asset preservation too.
 You don’t want to be in a position where an unexpected event depletes your net worth.

 What role does accountability play?